alinex/bash-lib/README.md

 Version 2 is a complete rework of the library meaning it is another toolset and you could not upgrade to it.
 Some functionalities from the older version will no longer be available like logging while a lot of new possibilities are included.

+Main Goals are:

+- more modulare
+- easier to use
+- more features
+- remote capabilities integrated
+- unit tested and linted
+- completely documented with examples

+The downside may be:

+- no backward compatibility - everything is new
+- the logging library is not included (at the moment)
+- needs bash v4.2 (February 2011)

 If you already use it jump directly to the [module description](https://gitlab.com/alinex/bash-lib/-/blob/master/doc/README.md).

 ## Architecture